 There Is No Winner in a China-U.S. Trade War

-In 2017, a well-known scholar, Graham Allison, proposed the possibility that one day China and the U.S. will be at war with each other.
-That argument seems to be true today, especially if we look at the economic battle between the U.S. and China which has lasted a year.
+In 2017, American political scientist Graham Allison suggested that one day China and the U.S. will be at war with one another.
+That argument seems to have become a reality with the ongoing economic battle between the U.S. and China.

-On the one hand, the U.S. has increased tariffs for Chinese imported goods worth $267 billion.
-Beijing immediately responded by raising tariffs on U.S. goods worth $110 billion.
+On one side of the spectrum, the U.S. has increased tariffs on Chinese imported goods worth $267 billion.
+On the other side, Beijing has raised tariffs on U.S. goods worth $110 billion.

-Trump argued that the trade war is the simplest way to win big against China because the policy inhibits imported goods from China.
-It is expected to certainly improve the trade balance which continues to deteriorate from year to year and to protect American domestic companies.
-But unfortunately, the trade war seems to be a nightmare not only for the U.S. and China but also for the world.
+President Donald Trump has defended his decision by arguing that the U.S. trade deficit with China reached $500 billion a year, with intellectual property theft accounting for another $300 billion.
+Trump argues that the trade war is the simplest way to win against China because the policy inhibits imported goods from China.
+While it is expected to certainly improve the trade balance which continues to deteriorate and to protect American companies, the trade war appears to threaten a nightmare scenario not only for the U.S. and China but also for the rest of the world.

-The notion of global trade is inspired by a theory of comparative advantage by David Ricardo.
-A country that specialises in their products is able to produce cheap goods that advantage trading partner countries.
+The notion of global trade is inspired by the theory of comparative advantage, which assumes that a country that specializes in its products is able to produce cheap goods that benefit trading partner countries.

-Chinese factories, for instance, can create cheap cell phones and affordable household goods.
-As a consequence, as reported by the World Economic Forum, the total export of these goods to the U.S. reached $70.4 billion, equivalent to about 14 percent of the total value of Chinese exports in 2017.
+Chinese factories, for instance, produce cheap mobile phones and household goods.
+As a consequence, the total export of these goods to the U.S. reached $70.4 billion, equivalent to roughly 14% of the total value of Chinese exports in 2017.

-At the same time, the U.S., the biggest soybean producer in the world with more than 120 million tons a year, exports the agricultural commodity to China.
-These conditions make such collaboration a benefit for both countries since people can buy cheap stuff and they have the rest of the money to spend on other products.
-The local factories also get inexpensive resources.
+Simultaneously, the U.S., the biggest soybean producer in the world, exports soybeans to China.
+These conditions benefit both countries since consumers can buy cheap goods and have the rest of the money to spend on other products.
+At the same time, local factories also obtain inexpensive resources.

-A trade war, nonetheless, could ruin the international trade system by both the U.S. and China increasing the tariffs on imports which makes the price of foreign goods more expensive.
-Suppose that the cost of an electronic fan from China is increased.
-As a consequence, Americans have less money to buy a pair of jeans, and the future of the American jean industries will be bleak in the long run.
+A trade war, nonetheless, ruins the international trade system as both the U.S. and China increase the tariffs on imports which makes the price of foreign goods more expensive.
+Imagine that the cost of an electronic fan from China increased.
+As a result, Americans would have less money to buy a pair of jeans and the future of the American jean industry will be bleak in the long run.

-Moreover, the rise of tariffs burdens the operational cost of factories.
-For example, if Bumble Bee Seafoods cancels its plan to expand the canning plant in California it might look for new production options in Southeast Asia because of the 25 percent tariff increase on tuna loins from China.
-Consequently, trade barriers make Trump’s tax cut decision no longer effective to attract new investments in 2019.
+Moreover, the increase in tariffs burdens the operational cost of factories.
+For example, if Bumble Bee Seafoods cancels its plan to expand its canning plant in California, it may well look for new production options in Southeast Asia because of the 25% tariff increase on tuna loins from China.
+Consequently, trade barriers make Trump’s tax cuts ineffective in attracting new investments in 2019.

-Entering 2019, the atmosphere of a trade war begins to be warmer.
+Going into 2019, the trade war began to heat up.
 The value of Chinese exports between January and February to the U.S. dropped to $74 million in total, from $90.5 million in the same months in the previous year.
-Besides, the total amount of American goods exported to China declined to $15.5 million, from $17.7 million.

-China’s trading partner countries are also affected because in the network of trade integration the global production system is connected between one country to another.
-The contagion impacts of a trade war also spreads to other countries.
-Indonesia and Malaysia are such examples.
+It is important to note that China’s trading partners are also affected by the trade war because the global production system connects one country to another.
+The significant impact of the trade war has also spread to other countries, with Indonesia and Malaysia being examples.

-According to data from the Trade Ministry of Indonesia, exports from Indonesia to China only grew 17.5 percent in 2018 while they reached almost 40 percent in 2017.
-Besides, Malaysia’s export growth in February 2019 reached the lowest level since August 2016, a decline of 5.3 percent year-on-year.
-The decrease is caused by the lower demand from Hong Kong, Indonesia, the U.S., and Vietnam.
+According to data from the Trade Ministry of Indonesia, exports from Indonesia to China only grew 17.5% in 2018 while they reached almost 40% in 2017.
+Likewise, Malaysia’s export growth in February 2019 dropped to its lowest level since August 2016, a decline of 5.3% year-on-year.
+The reduction is caused by the lower demand from Hong Kong, Indonesia, the U.S., and Vietnam.

-Furthermore, Malaysia’s electronic products are affected by trade tensions.
-Total exports in 2019 are predicted to decline due to the reliance on electronic markets in China and Hong Kong.
-In fact, both countries are the largest markets for Malaysian electronics firms during the last five years.
+Malaysia’s electronic products are also affected.
+Total exports in 2019 were predicted to decline due to the reliance on electronic markets in China and Hong Kong.
+In fact, both are the largest markets for Malaysian electronics firms during the last five years.